Race Details

 • Your bike MUST be placed on a rack.
 Four bicycles can fit on each side of a rack, but we have enough space so that most racks will need to only contain six bikes.
 If the bike cannot fit, see a Transition Captain wearing a bright “New England Endurance” T-shirt.

-Swim: A popular feature of the Falmouth Triathlon is that the swim course follows closely to the shoreline, providing added comfort to our less experienced swimmers.
+A popular feature of the Falmouth Triathlon is that the swim course follows closely to the shoreline, providing added comfort for our less experienced swimmers.
 From the transition area, walk down the beach to the right (west).
 Walk past the jetty.
 See the yellow banners and blue fencing?
 This is the swim start.
 Back near the transition area, see the red arch in the middle of the beach?
 This is the swim finish.
-For safety, we don’t all start swimming at once.
-Smaller groups of athletes will swim in waves at 2-minute intervals, with 8 athletes will departing every 10 seconds within a wave.
-Don’t worry, your correct time will be recorded!
-The swim waves will be announced the day before the event and on race morning.

 • Age Group athletes: your swim wave corresponds to your age on December 31.
 If you’re 29 years old with a birthday later this year and you hear the announcer say “30-to-34-year olds, get ready to swim,” that means you!